-In some circumstances, asset condition can be managed through reducing the available capacity of the asset (derating) in order to reduce the potential for failure or extend the life; for example reducing the normal cyclic rating of a power transformer due to moisture content.
-The reduction of available capacity may have an impact on the ability of the network to supply the forecast load either in system normal or contingency configurations and therefore result in a network limitation.
+In some circumstances, asset condition can be managed through reducing the available capacity of the asset (derating) in order to reduce the potential for failure or extend the operational life.
+For example, reducing the normal cyclic rating of a power transformer due to moisture content.
+The reduction of available capacity may have an impact on the ability of the network to supply the forecast load either in system normal or contingency configurations and therefore results in a network limitation.
 Limitations of this nature are managed in alignment to augmentation processes.

-Chapter 9 Network Reliability
+Network Reliability